-- The H&S Representative for a workplace shall be selected by the Employees at the workplace who do not exercise managerial functions. - The term of office for a H&S Representative shall be not more than 2 years.
-A H&S Representative may be selected by the Employees to serve more than one term of 2 years. - May request from Management and/or H&S, any information that the H&S Representative considers necessary to identify existing or potential hazards with respect to materials, processes, equipment or activities. - Shall have full access to all government and employer reports, studies and tests relating to the H&S of Employees, or to the parts of those reports, studies and tests that relate to the H&S of

-Employees but shall not have access to the medical records of any person except with the person's consent.

-• No H&S Representative is personally liable for anything done or omitted to be done by the Representative in good faith.
+- Be selected by the Employees at the workplace who do not exercise managerial functions. - Serve a maximum term of two years.
+A H&S Representative may be selected by the Employees to serve more than one term of two years - May request from Management and/or H&S, any information that the H&S Representative considers necessary to identify existing or potential hazards with respect to materials, processes, equipment or activities. - Have full access to all government and employer reports, studies and tests relating to the H&S of Employees, or to the parts of those reports, studies and tests that relate to the H&S of Employees but shall not have access to the medical records of any person except with the person's consent - Not be personally liable for anything done or omitted by the Representative in good faith.